Ben's Engineering Blog

 Other ideas

-One of the problems with JavaScript frontend server rendering implementations is that SSR / "string builders" run on JavaScript which means they are locked into a server runtime like Node or Deno.
+One of the problems with JavaScript frontend server rendering implementations is that SSR/"string builders" run on JavaScript which means they are locked into a server runtime like Node or Deno.
 This is perfectly fine for most things but I think this is generally quite a heavy restriction, which prevents using a lot of cool backend technologies written in other languages like Rust, Python etc. Some tools have embedded a JavaScript runtime into the application (such as rusty_v8).
-However joining these two systems together can lost type safety bridge and data often has to be copied into the runtime which seems to void the performance improvements.
+However, joining these two systems together can lose type safety bridge and data often has to be copied into the runtime which seems to void the performance improvements.

 Auto progressive enhancement